cesaro/dpu-cav18-exp/doc/5-section-6.3.md

    previous run in `sec6.3-table2/logs.provided`, also [available here](../sec6.3-table2/logs.provided/).

-   The script will take around 1h 30min to finish, perhaps less.
+   The script will take around 50 min to finsh.

    The main log file in that folder is `LOG.log`, an example can be found [here](../sec6.3-table2/logs.provided/LOG.log).